th3nobody/cybersecurity/task-3/report.md

     - while the mail was send to 5 person 2 of then were Fooled to send their login credentials

        ![img not found](assets/leak.png)

+### Outcome: : Awareness of phishing tactics and email threat analysis skills.

+## ⚠️ Disclaimer

+#### All the test were performed under controlled envoronment , No real user is harmed during this testing purpose.